rattandeep1998/rattan-academic-website/content/_index.md

                 </li>
                 <li><b>TurboTax: </b>
                   <ul>
+                    <li><b>Tax Optimization Service - Spousal Support:</b> Worked on adding support for multiple tax payers in optimization problem for TurboTax Canada.</li>
                     <li><b>Global Mobile Tax Platform:</b> Designed solution to decompose logging, analytics and crash monitoring for TurboTax</li>
                     <li><b>TurboTax Mobile:</b> Integrated Firebase Crashlytics and Analytics in TTM application, resulting in early-detection and real time notification of crashes and user app behaviours.</li>
                     <li><b>On-Device Classification:</b> Developed an on-device ML system that accurately classifies tax documents uploaded by users, minimizing the risk of erroneous submissions.
 The system is optimized through real-time user feedback, resulting in an enhanced user experience.</li>
+                    <li><b>TurboTax Orchestration Service:</b> Worked on localisation of content of topics in Tax Orchestration Service and built automated system which saved 50+ hrs during this process.</li>
                   </ul>
                 </li>
                 <li><b>Transactions Monolith to Microservice:</b> Contributed to migration of data & building of new APIs with 99% parity</li>